oanguenot/webrtcmetrics/README.md

 When connecting to a conference server such as an **SFU**, you can receive multiple `RTCPeerConnection` objects.
 You can collect statistics from each by creating as many as probes as needed.
 One for each `RTCPeerConnection`.

 As the parameter **refreshEvery**, **startsAfter** and **stopAfter** are common to all probes created, the statistics of all probes are collected one after the other, as soon as possible in order to be able to compare.
 To avoid any mistake, each probe has its own `timestamp` when the stats have been collected.

+### Collecting stats from all probes

+Register to the event `onresult` from the metrics Object created to get a global report that contains all probes reports as well as some global stats.

+_Note:_ This method is equivalent to register to the event `onreport` on each probe individually.

 ## Report Statistics